What the Locals Eat in Cáceres, Spain

 One of our favorite places to eat on a Sunday after church is El Picanton.
-It's a rotisserie chicken style place opened by some of our dear friends.
-I'd recommend getting 1/2 or 1 Pollo a la Brasa (grilled chicken), an order of fries, some sides of their special homemade sauces, and a big bucket of what they call "Broaster" chicken, a fried, crispy chicken which you will not find anywhere else in Extremadura except here.
-In fact, you'd be hard pressed to find something similar in all of Spain, unless you found a KFC in a bigger city.
+It's a rotisserie chicken-style place opened by some of our dear friends.
+I'd recommend getting 1/2 or 1 Pollo a la Brasa (grilled chicken), an order of fries, some sides of their special homemade sauces, and a big bucket of what they call "Broaster" chicken, a fried, crispy chicken that you will not find anywhere else in Extremadura except here.
+In fact, you'd be hard-pressed to find something similar in all of Spain, unless you found a KFC in a bigger city.

-Chiao Chiao is our favorite, smaller pizzeria, even though Domino's (and Spanish chain Telepizza) deliver a fine product, too.
+Chiao Chiao is our favorite smaller pizzeria, even though Domino's (and Spanish chain Telepizza) deliver fine product, too.
 Get the pizza Diavolo or the Pizza Barbacoa at Chiao Chiao.

-EL Montaito has several locations and is great for sandwiches and tapas, or small plates of food you get with a drink.
-In Extremadura before 2pm, if you order a drink from a bar (meaning any sort of cafe, not necessarily a nightlife style bar) they will give you a free tapa or pincho, usually pork meat with mushrooms or bread with patatera (spicy potato and pork sausage).
-I would also recommend trying any of the following plates which are offered at the majority of Spanish restaurants:
+EL Montaito has several locations and is great for sandwiches and tapas, which are small plates of food you get with a drink.
+In Extremadura before 2 PM, if you order a drink from a bar (meaning any sort of cafe, not necessarily a nightlife-style bar), they will give you a free tapa or pincho, usually pork meat with mushrooms or bread with patatera (spicy potato and pork sausage).
+I would also recommend trying any of the following plates, which are offered at the majority of Spanish restaurants:

 Bacalao a la dorada (like a cod fish hash brown with egg.
 I know it sounds awful but it is life-changing)